NatWest mortgages are available to over 18s. Your home may be repossessed if you do not keep up repayments on your mortgage.

-- The scheme provides support for banking institutions to offer new 91% - 95% LTV mortgages.
+- The scheme provided support for banking institutions to offer 91% - 95% LTV mortgages.

-- Mortgages issued under the scheme are backed by the UK Government.
-This means, if you were unable to pay back what you borrow, the UK Government would financially support the lender to help mitigate any losses.
+- Mortgages issued under the scheme were backed by the UK Government.
+This meant, if you were unable to pay back what you borrow, the UK Government would financially support the lender to help mitigate any losses.

-- The scheme was launched in April 2021, and is open to new applications until December 2022.
+- The scheme was launched in April 2021 and was open to new applications until 22nd December 2022.

-- As part of the scheme, NatWest are now offering a range of 91-95% LTV mortgages.
+- Although we're no longer part of the scheme, we are still offering 95% mortgages.